 - It is time to resurrect Facebook Groups

 In this episode, I made a comment about Facebook "causing" ADHD.
 I'll take the heat for that.
 It was said flippantly, so I apologize for not putting more thought behind it.
-I am interested in epigenetics and the possibility of our environment turning on/off certain genes which can change our inherited behavior, but ADHD is a medical condition.
+I am interested in epigenetics and the possibility of our environment turning on/off certain genes that can change our inherited behavior, but ADHD is a medical condition.
 I don't know how much of it is affected by the environment or how much is established at birth, but if I could explain it more in the podcast, I would say that constant video and media and distractions cause addiction rather than ADHD.
-The need for constant entertainment cause symptoms that mirror ADHD symptoms.
+The need for constant entertainment causes symptoms that mirror ADHD symptoms.
 I recognize that to conflate the two is a problem.
-Media may exacerbates an issue that was already there, but not cause it.
+Media may exacerbate an issue that was already there but not cause it.
 We probably need much more time and research to know how it's all related.
 I just wanted to clarify that.
 Peace.

 If you enjoyed this show, please write a review and share the knowledge with other church leaders!